SantiagoRR2004/PIC-book-exercise-docs/labmodule01/README-CDA.md

 I also made Visual Studio Code's Testing work by adding multiple `__init__.py` files and adding normal unnitest configurations in the settings.json file.

+Later I changed the types of tests to pytest, so I could run tests in parallel.

 #### How does your implementation work?

 By using multiple Vscode configurations, I made everything work.

+The pytest configuration is in the [pytest.ini](../Python/pytest.ini) file

 ### Code Repository and Branch